+256779159872 / +256777222627

 Bird Watching is Good for your Beings #BirdGuides

 Bird watching is Good for your being to say.
 People living in neighbourhoods with more birds, shrubs and trees are less likely to suffer from depression, anxiety and stress.
-The study, involving hundreds of people and published in the journal BioScience, found benefits for the mental health of being able to see birds, shrubs and trees around the home, whether people lived in urban or leafier suburban neighbourhoods.
+The study, involving hundreds of people and published in the journal BioScience, found mental health benefits from being able to see birds, shrubs and trees around the home, whether people lived in urban or leafier suburban neighbourhoods.

 The study, which surveyed mental health in over 270 people from different ages, incomes and ethnicities, also found that those who spent less time outdoors than usual in the previous week were more likely to report they were anxious or depressed.